-To add new title text, click on the to the desired position.
+To add new title text, click on the button and then click in the preview window to add the title text box to the desired position.
 Type in the required text in the new title text box.

-See Modifying Title Text Properties for more information on customizing the default title text properties to fit the title effect you are trying to create.
+See Modifying Title Text and Image Properties for more information on customizing the added title text's properties.